egrosdou01/personal-blog/README.md

 # Website

-This website is a simple built [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This website is a built [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation